J-1 visa: 2010 flight training termination

+2011 J-1 visa website & regulations

+In 2011, the State Department created a new J-1 visa and exchange visitor website.

 A job offer is required prior to a visa interview as of 2011.

 Students from six particular countries (Bulgaria, Russia, Romania, Ukraine, Moldova, and Belarus) must have a job offer that has been confirmed by a sponsoring organization before the student can apply for a visa.
 Because of these requirements, employers and J-1 students must get a head start on the hiring and visa application process.
 These regulations were initiated due to allegations of sexual exploitation, illegal business practices, improper housing, and the general vulnerability of J-1 visa recipients.

 In 2011, according to a report in the New York Daily News, the United States Department of State announced that the same-sex partners of diplomats of foreign governments who move to a posting in the United States would now be allowed to apply for J-1 visas.
 Same-sex partners of people entering the United States for non-diplomatic reasons were not eligible under the new policy.

 Previously, the same-sex partner of a foreign person working or studying in the United States on a nonimmigrant visa was generally eligible to apply for a B-2 visa.
 In 2013, the United States Supreme Court ruled that the United States could not define marriage as a union between one man and one woman as husband and wife.
 Since then, legally married same-sex partners have been treated the same as legally married opposite-sex partners for visa and other purposes.

-COVID-19 suspension
+2020 Covid-19 visa suspension

 Only U.S. government-sponsored J-1 visa programs were temporarily suspended in March 2020 for 60 days as a result of the COVID-19 pandemic.
-The Bureau of Educational and Cultural Affairs said the decision would be reviewed after the initial period with a further 30 day suspension possible.
+The Bureau of Educational and Cultural Affairs said the decision would be reviewed after the initial period with a further 30-day suspension possible.

-On June 22, 2020, President Trump issued an executive order suspending new J visas through the end of 2020.
+On June 22, 2020, President Trump issued an executive order suspending new J-1 visas through the end of 2020.
 On December 31, 2020, this proclamation was extended to 31 March 2021.